-Donna manages to make you feel so much, touches on topics that are relevant in many years to come, Terrorism especially in these day and age has vastly affected people directly and indirectly and she managed to somehow show how victims suffer from P.T.S.D.
+Donna manages to make you feel so much, touches on topics that are relevant for many years to come, Terrorism especially in these days and age has vastly affected people directly and indirectly and she managed to somehow show how victims suffer from P.T.S.D.
 (Post-Traumatic Stress Disorder).
 Mental Illness, Drug Abuse, Domestic Abuse, Unhealthy Relationships, Art-Theft, Suicide etc… It is one heavy book (pun intended) that showcased her research and dedication and although some people or “Critics” bash and disregard this book, I think it’s a literary masterpiece (I mean I have read it twice in a year)

 SIDE NOTE: Get to know the author… check out her Interview 🙂